roe/status-tab-spacing/README.md

 # status-tab-spacing package

-Displays the length of tabs in the editor view and allows you to switch between tab length.
+Displays the length of tabs in the active editor down in the status bar and allows you to switch between tab length.
 Feel free to fork and improve!

 ## Usage
-* `ctrl + option + o` toggles the package
 * `ctrl + option + p` brings up the spacing menu

 ## Screenshots